codetapacademy/my-cv-v3-starter/web/nicolleta1981/README.md

 # My awsome CV

-I want to become a web developer cause you need learn and improve all the time and are not like dead ends on level of knowledge
+I want to become a web developer cause you need learn and improve all the time and for me that seems fun.

 I don't have much to write on skills for now but they will improve.